LIFE is the EU’s financial instrument supporting environmental and climate action projects throughout the EU.

 Figure 04: Green density Internal Lubrication vs DWL

 The graph shows the green density evolution of low-alloy steels (commercial pre-alloyed steels with chromium and molybdenum).
 The trend of lower compressibility of chromium pre-alloyed powders is observed both in internal lubrication and in DWL.
-This trend also rise, increasing the alloy elements.
+This trend also rise with the increasing of the alloy elements.
 It is possible to note that for all three material the DWL compaction means a benefit effect more than 3% in density.

-Figure 05: Relative green density Internal Lubrication vs DWL
+Figure 05: Sintered density Internal Lubrication vs DWL

 Figure 06: Dimensional change Internal Lubrication vs DWL